Guardrails and End Terminals: Enhancing Roadside Safety

 1. Composition: The most common guardrail design features galvanized steel w-beam panels that are lapped and connected with rigid splice bolts.
 Alternative designs include concrete barriers and cable barriers.

-2. Considerations: There is no single &#;best&#; barrier system.
+2. Considerations: There is no single “best” barrier system.
 Each has its own benefits and potential drawbacks that make it better suited to specific applications.

 o W-Beam Guardrail: W-beam guardrail is considered to be a semi-rigid barrier.
-It still allows for some dynamic deflection, thus reducing the impact forces exerted on occupants.
+It allows for some dynamic deflection, thus reducing the impact forces exerted on occupants.

-o Concrete Barrier: Concrete barrier is considered to be a rigid barrier.
-It has essentially no dynamic deflection (except for precast, temporary barriers, which can move somewhat when struck).
-This makes concrete barriers the least forgiving for the occupants of an impacting vehicle, but also the only option for many situations where no room for dynamic deflection exists because the hazard is located immediately beyond the barrier.
+o Concrete Barrier: Concrete barriers are rigid and provide essentially no dynamic deflection (except for certain precast, temporary barriers, which can move somewhat when struck).
+This characteristic makes concrete barriers the least forgiving for the occupants of an impacting vehicle but sometimes the only option where no room for dynamic deflection exists because the hazard is immediately adjacent to the barrier.

 End Terminals: Absorbing Kinetic Energy